tgruetzm/Owl-Sense/README.md

           |24k| 6.15mA| 3.9GB| 569h|
           |32k| 7mA| 5.1GB| 500h|
           |48k| 11.5mA| 7.7GB| 300h|
       * Gain - supports configurable output gain between 0dB and 40.5dB.
 Higher gain values are generally useful, but can always be amplified in post processing.
+Unless you're dealing with very loud sound sources, using high gain is beneficial.
 With a 0dB gain, the maximum amplitude the recording system can handle is 120dB.
 At 40.5dB gain, the maximum amplitude is 79.5dB
       * High Pass Filter - 0(Min) to 7(Max).
 This reduces the amplitude of low frequency audio.
 This can be useful to filter out low frequency noise and minor wind events.
 Generally I would use the minium value unless you know how this works with your specific target species.
 Post processes can always add a High Pass Filter.
     * **Location**
       - Recorder - shows the configured Lat/Long set on the recorder(location can be copied by long pressing)
       - Actual - shows the current Lat/Long from your mobile device(location can be copied by long pressing)
       - Deviation - shows distance between the recorder configured position and your mobile devices location.
+This can be useful to ensure the recorder's position closely matches your mobile device.
     * **Buttons**
       - Update - sends the current configuration to the recorder, including the date/time and location.
       - Use Defaults - sets all selections to the default configuration, this will be grayed out if it matches the default.